iqual-ch/reusable-drupal-tests/README.md

 ## Introduction

-This tiny framework is meant to allow Drupal test authors to "decouple" their test classes from the PHPUnit/Drupal test framework(s).
+This tiny framework is meant to allow Drupal test authors to "decouple" their **Kernel** test classes from the PHPUnit/Drupal test framework(s).

 This framework came into existence in order to support the following idea:

-1. Write a test class following a loose coupling approach as far as the configuration and instantiation of the Drupal testing instance goes.
+1. Write a **Kernel** test class following a loose coupling approach as far as the configuration and instantiation of the Drupal testing instance goes.
-2. Use the test class in the context of either a vanilla Drupal instance (classic Drupal testing approach) or against an already functioning Drupal instance (skipping the ::setUp() method).
+2. Use the **Kernel** test class in the context of either a vanilla Drupal instance (classic Drupal testing approach) or against an already functioning Drupal instance (skipping the ::setUp() method).

 ## Installation